• Skip to main content

 • Email

-Get your pumpkin spice fix with these pumpkin spiced doughnuts, baked rather than fried!
+Get your pumpkin spice fix with these vegan baked pumpkin spice doughnuts, baked rather than fried!
+Get the recipe below.

 My pumpkin spice addiction is well documented on this blog!
-I have tonnes of pumpkin recipes from sweet treats through to soups and other savouries.
+I have tonnes of pumpkin recipes from sweet treats like my pumpkin pie and pumpkin waffles through to soups and other savouries like pumpkin ramen and pumpkin and sage foccaccia.
 There's just something about the combination of sweet pumpkin and the warming spice of cinnamon, nutmeg and ginger that gets me excited!

 This autumn I've been trying to come with new slightly healthier ways of enjoying my favourite autumn flavours.
 As much as I love a classic deep fried doughnut, baked doughnuts are my go to treat when I'm trying to avoid tonnes of fat.